Back Blog

 Japan

-Your football stadium snack tray in Japan may be filled with an assortment of interesting snacks.
+A stadium snack tray in Japan is often filled with an assortment of interesting snacks.
 While beer is a major part of Japanese culture, you’ll also find roaming vendors that sell yakitori or grilled chicken skewers.
 Another popular food is takoyaki, a deep-fried snack made of battered octopus, onion, and ginger.

 South Korea